- •

 Ferry companies from Athens (All Ports) to Hydra

-The Athens (All Ports) to Hydra route is served by Blue Star Ferries, Magic Sea Ferries, Alpha Lines.
+The Athens (All Ports) to Hydra route is served by Hellenic Seaways, Alpha Lines, Magic Sea Ferries.
 The ferry companies running this route next week, grouped by departure port and sorted by average ticket price.

 Athens (All Ports) to Hydra ferry schedule